Cheryl-Lau/astero/README.md

 ###################################################################################
 Instructions for users:

-Replace the astero/src with the src in here
+Replace the astero/src with the src in here.
-Add the work directories in here to the astero directory
+Add the work directories in here to the astero directory.

-Replace the mesa-r10398/adipls/adipack.c/adipls with adipls in the 'adipls' repository Recompile the entire MESA to generate the object files
+Replace the mesa-r10398/adipls/adipack.c/adipls with adipls in the 'adipls' repository, Recompile the entire MESA to generate the object files.

-Copy work_bench_gyre/work_bench_adipls to create a new working directory.
-Change into the this work directory to compute pulsation freqs with TAR/2nd-Pert formalism.
+Copy work_bench_gyre/work_bench_adipls to create a new working directory. cd to the this work directory to compute pulsation freqs with TAR/2nd-Pert formalism.
-Compile the work directory
+Compile the work directory to begin.

 For GYRE directories:
 edit inlist_astero for model controls